anzook/Github-Profile-Generator/README.md

 # Github-Profile-Generator
 ### A basic node app to create a pdf from a github portfolio

-This is a basic cli-app using node to construct an engineering team profile as an html file.
-Additionally, it is a way to practice test-driven development.
+This is a basic cli-app using node to construct an engineer's GitHub profile as an html and pdf file.
+Additionally, it is a way for me to get basic experience with Puppeteer and Chromium, as well as using Hnadlebars for templating.

 # Design Notes

 Inputs and Outputs -
-The app prompts the user to build an engineering team, which consists of a manager, and any number of engineers and interns.
-Then the app generates a team.html page in the output directory with the team roster.
+The app prompts the user for a GirHun username and a color pallet.
+Then the app generates both a pdf and an html report in the output directory with the users's GitHub info nicely fomratted.

-The format for the constructors was set by the given test conditions, listed in the /test folder.
-Each employee has a name, id, title, and a special property given the role.

 ## Viewing and using the website